 The tequila brand portfolio is the largest in Mexico for sales, including Jose Cuervo, Gran Centenario, 1800, Maestro Dobel, among others.
 The Company is also present in other 8 spirits categories, alcoholic and non-alcoholic: Irish whiskey, rum, vodka, gin, whiskey, mezcal, liquors and ready-to drink cocktails.
+The tequila brands of the company compete in different Price segments of the category allowing the leadership within the segment, on the other hand, we also have the leadership in the mezcal category and presence in the Rum, Vodka and Whiskey segments.
 The tequila brands of the Company are in the first or second place of each formal price segment and we have leader brands in rum, vodka and whiskey categories.